HOW DOES OUR PRIDE KILL US

 The Bible teaches us our fruits are gifts from the Holy Spirit.
 When we remove sin and begin to walk with Christ, we will grow in our fruits.
 And as long as we are correctly striving to follow Christ, learning, removing sin and changing…our fruits will constantly be increasing.
 They are God’s gifts to us so we can grow into the image of Jesus.
 Therefore, when we are following Christ correctly, our virtues (fruits) will be constantly advancing us towards perfection.

-“The fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, self-control” (Galatians 5:22).
+“The fruit of the Spirit is love, joy, peace, patience, benignity [kindness], goodness [generosity], longanimity [able to carry a cross], gentleness, faith [trust in God], modesty, self-control and chastity” (Galatians 5:22).

 Of course some people are born with some of these gifts from God in good measure and some are more easily disposed to obtain them, while others weren’t given much and struggle to acquire them.
-But regardless of whether we started with many or few fruits, these are the gifts–in its fullness (perfectly lived),that we will have when we are truly a Perfect Christian.
+That is why we see people of all walks of life who bear some of these wonderful traits.
+They were blessed with them from birth.
+They didn’t acquire them from faith but they were a gift form God at their birth.
+But regardless of whether we started with many or few fruits, these fruits–in its fullness (perfectly lived), are what we will have when we are truly a Perfect Christian.

 So, when we lack them, those are the areas in our life which we have pride.